Selvam-DG/Machine_Learning_Techniques/Logistic_Regression/README.md

   - It is an algorithm to  get the best model of logistic regression.
 It depends on CV value.
 If cv value increases, the model result increases

 -

+- Thumb-Rule:
+  - The larger the distance of the input 𝐱 to the decision boundary, the more certain it belongs to